When Mary’s brother first left home,

 “I sure wish she could forgive and forget.”

 When narcissists talk, they like to talk about people.
 Scapegoating takes this to a new level because as long as everyone blames the scapegoat, no one notices what the narc is doing and no one else has to take responsibility for their own mistakes.
 Instead of blaming the boss, the bank and the doctor, scapegoating blame just one family member.
 Over and over.
 And it sucks.
 Scapegoating is a group delusion where everyone else feels pretty good about themselves because they never look in the mirror.

 Of course scapegoating doesn’t solve any problems.
 Blaming one person can’t fix anything because it takes more than one person to create a conflict.

-I’ve said this before, but we are the grownups now.
+Regardless of whether we have been scapegoated or not, we are the grownups now.
 Part of growing up is to find our voices, stand up for ourselves and get the healing we need.
-No one else will do this for us.
+No one else can do this for us.

-The most important thing I have learned about scapegoating is that scapegoating is simply a fantasy.
-It’s a waste of time because it never allows a family to heal from the real issues.
-I guess some people would prefer to keep their heads in the sand and scapegoating is one way to do that.
+Scapegoating is really a waste of time because it resolves any issues and it never allows a family to heal from the wounds inflicted by each other.
+I guess some people would prefer to keep their heads in the sand and scapegoating is their way to do that.

 Try to not take it personally when people use you as their scapegoat.
 Remember however people treat other people, it is always about them.
 Being designated as the scapegoat just means someone couldn’t face their own mistakes so they want to blame you.
 Don’t let bother you.
 They just want to feel better about themselves.
 The best way for you to feel better when you’ve been scapegoated is to walk as far away as you can go.
 Go where you are celebrated in love, not hate.